darshanengr/darshan/PROBLEM.md

 ------------------------------------------------------
      +getArrayValues() : void
          - Should get the values of the array from the user using for loop
-         - Should get input values are of int datatype
+         - Should get input values of int datatype
          - Should pass the array to method findAverage and print the result from the method